dirkfabisch/mediator/_posts/2015-04-24-meteor_typescript.markdown

 TypeScript is a language compiled to JavaScript.
 Since it’s a superset of JS, every JS program becomes a TypeScript program once you change the file extension to `.ts`.
 TypeScript introduces static types, classes, modules and lambda functions, all compiled to readable code that could have been written by an experienced JavaScript developer.
 Essentially, it provides static types + a ton of features from upcoming ECMAScript standards (ES6 and even ES7).

 One of the crucial features is the possibility to describe existing JS libraries' APIs with _typings_.
-Interestingly, in addition to documenting the libraries, this process often has the side effect of revealing some poorly designed points in many of them.
+Interestingly, in addition to documenting the libraries this process often has the side effect of revealing some poorly designed points in many of them.

 #OK, so how to benefit from both Meteor and TypeScript?
 Here’s how we dealt with those problems by using statically typed TypeScript.
 We did this in two steps.

 The first step is to write as much as possible of the logic in well-structured and statically-typed object-oriented code, independent from Meteor.
 This is advisable anyway, but especially useful with static typing.
 What’s left for Meteor are mostly thin wrappers for templates, collections and methods, which are written in TypeScript as well, but with static typing turned off (by using the `any` type).

-The second step is move the integration further and use a set of wrappers around core Meteor features, which add static typing to method calls, templates and route controllers.
+The second step is to move the integration further and use a set of wrappers around core Meteor features, which add static typing to method calls, templates and route controllers.
 Although there is still much to be done, we’re open-sourcing this set of wrappers today.

 ## Configuring project compilation
-We recommend to write Meteor apps in TypeScript by keeping TypeScript code with the Meteor app and compile it into three files: `client/client.js`, `server/server.js` and `lib/shared.js`.
-There is the (meteor-typescript-compiler)[https://github.com/meteor-typescript/meteor-typescript-compiler] package, but it not yet ready to be used, since it cannot handle multiple interdependent TypeScript files (if anything changes, please let us know!)
+We recommend writing Meteor apps in TypeScript by keeping TypeScript code with the Meteor app and compile it into three files: `client/client.js`, `server/server.js` and `lib/shared.js`.
+There is the [meteor-typescript-compiler](https://github.com/meteor-typescript/meteor-typescript-compiler) package, but it not ready to be used yet, since it cannot handle multiple interdependent TypeScript files. (if anything changes, please let us know!)

-The compilation can be done manually with:
+Compilation can be done manually with:

 ```
 tsc server/**/*.ts --out server/server.js -target ES5